ucsb-cs148/s21/_lab/lab06-ops.md

 </div>

-# Ops Video / Instructions
+# Deployment Instructions / Video
 This part of the lab has a two-week performance period.

 One of the important aspects of Software Development that often gets overlooked in the academic curriculum is "operations".

+For your MVP, you already provided detailed deployment instructions in your GitHub README.md.
+In this lab, you will

 Operations refers to the things other than your code that are necessary to deploy a running application.
 This includes:
 * configuring the platform on which the software is deployed
 * configuring external dependencies such as authorization servers, databases, API credentials, etc.
 * configuring initial accounts (for example, accounts for admins, etc.)